stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 1. The image references(s) are manually updated in the OpenTofu configuration in the normal way.
-2. The adhoc playbook `lock-unlock-instances.yml` is run limited to control and login nodes, with `lock_unlock_action=unlock` to allow the nodes to be rebuilt.
+2. The adhoc playbook `unlock.yml` is run to allow the login and control node instances to be modified.
 3. `tofu apply` is run which rebuilds the login and control nodes to the new image(s).
 The new image reference for compute nodes is ignored, but is written into the hosts inventory file (and is therefore available as an